charleywolf/barbeque/README.md

 - Create and setup a Spotify application **(Spotify Premium Required)**
 - Setup your environmental variables
 - Deploy on a platform compatible with Next.js
+  - **IMPORTANT NOTE:** Serverless architecture is not recommended to host this site, as it can be very costly with the amount of function invocations that come as a result of (as close to) real time updates as we have.

 ### Configure your OAuth with Google